AlexJuarez/emerald/README.md

 ## Configuration

 The configuration settings for the project can be found in `profiles.clj`.
-On a build the a new file called `.lein-env` is created and needs to be placed with the resulting war.
+On a build the a new file called `.lein-env` is created and needs to be renamed and copyed to `~/tomcat/conf/emerald.config`.

+Additionally the built war needs to be copied to

     eg. ~/tomcat/webapps/www
         |--api#crud.war
-        |--.lein-env

 When the server is built using `./lein ring uberwar` the settings from :profiles/prod are pulled